Bell Seong

 Arverne by the Sea: New York Department of Housing, Preservation and Development, New York City

-The Irwin S. Chanin School of Architecture, October, 8 and 15, 2013.
+At the Cooper Union Irwin S. Chanin School of Architecture (October 8 and 15, 2013).

 Publications - Books